morrilet/TutorialWorldGenerationWiki/Rasterizer.md

-First off, one must create a world generator to add our new facet generation to.
-I copy/pasted from Core and stripped it down to its bare minimum.
+First off, create a new module that our world generator will be located in.
+A guide to creating and working with modules can be found at https://github.com/MovingBlocks/Terasology/wiki/Developing-Modules.

+When the module is set up and running, add a new world generator class to it- for now, let's use this bare minimum template from the Core module:

 ```java
 @RegisterWorldGenerator(id = "tutorialWorld", displayName = "Tutorial World")
 public class TutorialWorldGenerator extends BaseFacetedWorldGenerator{
     @In
     private WorldGeneratorPluginLibrary worldGeneratorPluginLibrary;